garibaldiviolin/phonebilling/README.md

 Endpoints:

- - `/callrecord/` - receives the call record (start and end) from the client.
-The client must send the pair (start and end) so the other endpoint (phonebill) can include the call in the bill
+ - `/callrecord/` - receives call records (start and end) from the client.
+The client must send the pair (start and end) with the same call_id so the call can be included in the bill

 JSON expected formats